 While pomades and gels can be used to give your mohawk the height you desire, they can also be used to add a stylish dose of texture.

 This thick, full and wavy mohawk is the perfect hairstyle to try.

-The juxtaposition of dramatically different lengths makes this broad and long mohawk even more daring and bold than usual.
+The juxtaposition of dramatically different lengths makes this broad and long mohawk with a line up even more daring and bold than usual.

 You can wear a wide mohawk with a faded undercut in many modern ways.